Tell us a bit about yourself.

 Where does your inspiration come from?

 I find my inspiration everywhere.
 I am particularly drawn to and inspired by textures, especially those found in nature.
-I treasure the smooth shiny black stones from Maine, well-worn, aged pieces of driftwood from the Oregon coast and perfectly rounded granite cobbles from the beach nearby.
+I treasure the smooth shiny black stones from Maine, well-worn, aged pieces of driftwood from the Oregon coast and perfectly rounded granite cobbles from the beaches nearby.
 I display them all like precious art in every corner of my house.
 Vintage objects also have this same textural appeal for me.
-They have a story, a patina from years of life and ownership.
+They have a story, a patina from years of life and ownership that I am drawn to.
 Simply put, I am most inspired when surrounded by those things that make me happy, and when I am happy, I am inspired.

 What does handmade mean to you?

 Handmade is a life open to possibilities.
-Every time someone buys a handmade item from eclu, it allows my family to live a life closer to the one I imagined when I was growing up.
-Through eclu I am able to spend my time happily creating swell and swanky things, and best of all I get to be at home with the ones that I love.
+Every time someone buys a handmade item from eclu, it allows my family to live a life closer to the one I imagined when I was growing up, one full of possibility.
+I am thankful that I am able to spend my time happily creating, and best of all I get to be at home with the ones that I love.

 Who has been most influential in your craft?